Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Proof of Theorem

-To avoid dependence on the length of the entire stream (for the success probability) we make use of a general observation due to Braverman regarding algorithms for the sliding-window model.
-Intuitively, it says that without loss of generality, the entire stream can be assumed to have length at most twice the size of the window. \begin{claim} Every sliding-window algorithm $\Lambda$ can be modified such that it will not depend on the length of the entire stream, but only depend on at most $2w$ last items from the stream, while using at most a factor $2$ more space. \end{claim} \begin{proof} [Proof of Claim \ref{claim:SW_bound_by_2w}] To avoid dependence on the length of the stream $N$, and instead be dependent only on the length of the window $w$, we can argue as follows: partition the entire stream $D$ to segments $D_{1},D_{2},\ldots,D_{t}$, of length $w$ each, where $t=\left\lceil \frac{N}{w}\right\rceil $ (except maybe the last segment $D_{t}$, which is of length $0<N-\left(t-1\right)w\le w$).
+\begin{proof} [Proof of Claim \ref{claim:SW_bound_by_2w}] To avoid dependence on the length of the stream $N$, and instead be dependent only on the length of the window $w$, we can argue as follows: partition the entire stream $D$ to segments $D_{1},D_{2},\ldots,D_{t}$, of length $w$ each, where $t=\left\lceil \frac{N}{w}\right\rceil $ (except maybe the last segment $D_{t}$, which is of length $0<N-\left(t-1\right)w\le w$).
 At each segment $D_{i}$ start a new instance of algorithm $\Lambda$, and keep running it during the next segment as well, for at most $2w$ updates in total (for each instance of $\Lambda$).
 At any point in time, to answer a query the algorithm queries the instance of $\Lambda$ on the penultimate segment, which corresponds to a suffix of the stream of length at least $w$, and thus contains the entire active window.
-Thus, at each point in time it is enough to store only the two instances of algorithm $\Lambda$ corresponding to the last two segments, increasing the storage requirement only by a factor of $2$. \end{proof} \begin{proof} [Proof of Theorem \ref{thm:Almost-Smooth}] Assume, without loss of generality, that the length of the entire stream is at most $2w$, as explained in Claim \ref{claim:SW_bound_by_2w}.
+Thus, at each point in time it is enough to store only the two instances of algorithm $\Lambda$ corresponding to the last two segments, increasing the storage requirement only by a factor of $2$. \end{proof} \enlargethispage{4\baselineskip} \begin{proof} [Proof of Theorem \ref{thm:Almost-Smooth}] Assume, without loss of generality, that the length of the entire stream is at most $2w$, as explained in Claim \ref{claim:SW_bound_by_2w}.
 Denote by $\Lambda(X)$ the output of algorithm $\Lambda$ when run on the stream $X$.
-Assume that $\Lambda$ has $\frac{\varepsilon\delt}{2w\log w}$ failure probability and $\eps$ is the accuracy parameter, i.e., it is $\left(\left(1+\eps\right)C,\frac{\eps\delt}{2w\log w}\right)$-approximate $f$.
+Assume that $\Lambda$ has $\frac{\varepsilon\delt}{2w\log w}$ failure probability and $\eps$ is the accuracy parameter, i.e., it $\left(\left(1+\eps\right)C,\frac{\eps\delt}{2w\log w}\right)$-approximates $f$.
 Recall that we use the term ``bucket'' to refer to a suffix of the stream.
 Our algorithm maintains (not explicitly) $k=O\left(\varepsilon^{-1}\log n\right)$ ``buckets'' $B_{1},\ldots,B_{k}$.
 At all points in time, these buckets will satisfy the invariant $B_{1}\supseteq W\supsetneq B_{2}\supsetneq B_{3}\supsetneq\cdots\supsetneq B_{k}$, where $W$ is the active window.
 For each bucket $B_{i}$ the algorithm maintains an instance of $\Lambda$, denoted by $\Lambda_{i}$.
 In order to use only a small amount of space, whenever two nonadjacent buckets have similar value according to $\Lambda$ we will delete all buckets between them.
 For ease of exposition, the algorithm will be defined using these buckets, and later we explain how to not actually store the buckets themselves.
 In each step of receiving a new item $a$ from the stream, the algorithm updates the current buckets $B_{1},\ldots,B_{k}$ and the corresponding instances $\Lambda_{1}(B_{1}),\ldots,\Lambda_{k}(B_{k})$ in the following way. \\

 \BlankLine